bennysuf/Shabbat-Candle-Times/README.md

 ## Source

 API source: https://www.hebcal.com/

 IMG source: https://www.chabad.org/

-Finding the candle lighting time in your area is just a short click away.

-Simplifying it to just a zipcode and a click, the candle lighting time and location will be displayed.
-Place any zipcode to an American city in the search bar and click "Search"
+## API information

-Through the API I can grab many different pieces of data from that zipcode, I chose to stick with displaying the area and candle lighting time however there are more pieces of information that can be selected and displayed.
+Through the API I can grab many different pieces of data using a zipcode, there are more pieces of information that can be selected and displayed.
+However, I chose to stick with displaying the area and candle lighting time.